 Remove the Faucet Handle

-There is a cap covering the handle screw that can be popped off easily using a flat screwdriver so you can access the screw.
-Loosen the handle screw and simply pull the handle straight out away from the wall to remove it.Continue to 4 of 6 below.
+Remove the decorative cap covering the handle screw on the faucet knob, using a small flat-head screwdriver to pry off the cap.
+Loosen and remove the handle screw, which usually requires a Phillips screwdriver.
+Pull the handle straight out away from the wall to remove it.Continue to 4 of 6 below.

 04 of 06